IsthisSid/ValheimFoodGuide/README.md

 ## An iOS App Project Using SwiftUI
 ### Project Description
 #### Background
 Hiya fellow coder :wave:.
-This was my first practice with SwiftUI, and I thought it would be fun to create a resource guide for the multiplayer survival game *Valheim*.
+This was my first practice with SwiftUI, and I thought it would be fun to create a resource guide for the multiplayer survival game [Valheim](https://www.valheimgame.com/).
 I play in a large gaming community and we spend a lot of time researching resources and food stats.
 So, why not create an app that lists all the stats nicely on my iPhone?
 I can check it quickly before a troll attacks me with his club :sweat_smile:.
 <br><br>
 #### App Details
 * Food items are displayed on the first screen along with a short description.
-Tap an item and you will see a more detailed description as well as a dropdown listing all the stats (health, stamina, duration).
+Tap an item and you will see a more detailed description and a dropdown listing all the item's stats (health, stamina, duration, and healing per tick).
 I also included a link to [Valheim Wiki Food](https://valheim.fandom.com/wiki/Food).
 * The programming language I used was Swift.
 * Some features I hope to implement in the future: adding search-bar and better quality images.
 I would like to keep it as simple as possible.<br>
 #### How to View My Project